 MT Discovery is a standalone application that searches your network(s) for Bonjour Services.
 It enables quick and easy access to Merging Technologies Web Services based on Bonjour, such as the Horus configuration page.
 These pages will be open in your computer's default browser.
-MT Discovery can be used to update the Horus / Hapi Firmware.
-Please refer to the Horus / Hapi User Manual for detailed information about this procedure.
+MT Discovery can be used to update the Horus / Hapi or Anubis Firmware instead of using ANEMAN.

+Please refer to the Horus / Hapi User Manual or Anubis User Manual for detailed information about this procedure.